-When is the 2016 Federal Tax Return Due?
+When is the prior year’s Federal Tax Return Due?

-You can mail your tax return and payment using the postal service or approved private delivery services.
-A list of approved delivery services is available on IRS.gov.
+- It is still possible to file a paper-based return.
+You can mail via international mail or use an approved delivery services.
 If you mail a return from outside the United States, the date of filing is the postmark date.
 However, if you mail a payment, separately or with your return, your payment is not considered received until the date of actual receipt.

 You must pay your taxes in U.S. dollars.

 Direct pay option.
 You can pay online with a direct transfer from your U.S. bank account using Direct Pay, the Electronic Federal Tax Payment System, or by a U.S. debit or credit card.
 You also can pay by phone using the Electronic Federal Tax Payment System or by a U.S. debit or credit card.

 Foreign electronic payments.
 International taxpayers who do not have a U.S. bank account may transfer funds from their foreign bank account directly to the IRS for payment of their tax liabilities.